-Students entering the Performance Concentration will have the ability, aptitude, and stamina to pursue a program of study intended to provide rigorous, training as a performing artist within the context of a liberal arts curriculum.
+Students entering the Performance Concentration will have the ability, aptitude, and stamina to pursue a program of study intended to provide rigorous training as a theatrical performing artist within the context of a liberal arts education.
 Either as an actor or a creative collaborator with strong interpersonal communication and group problem-solving skills, the concentration provides a path for success in the public and private sectors of the creative industries.
-This course of study provides student actors with core physical and vocal technique and a variety of approaches to the acting process from which they may glean their own approach to character building.
+This course of study provides student actors with a technical foundation and a variety of approaches to the acting process from which they may glean their own approach to character building.

-The concentration emphasizes both theoretical and practical aspects of theatre as an art form, as well as a commercial industry, and trains well-rounded, responsible theatre artists who value ensemble and collaboration within an artistic community.
+The concentration emphasizes both theoretical and practical aspects of theatre, both as an art form and as a commercial industry, and focuses on developing well-rounded, responsible theatre artists who value ensemble and collaboration within an artistic community.

 Courses in Performance

 Students in Performance are able to take concentration related classes every term they are enrolled at CSU.